The Bane of Aviation SMS Implementations

 - Behaving in line with other employees in the program.

 Until employees are actively engaged in the SMS, your company will never fully benefit from an SMS implementation.
 The risk management processes in an SMS work, but they are dependent on safety assurance (SA) data acquisition processes.

-Data acquisition is a dependent process in an aviation SMS' safety assurance (SA) monitoring process.
-Data is collect primarily from:
+Data acquisition is a dependent process in an aviation SMS safety assurance (SA) monitoring process.
+Data is collected primarily from:

 - reported safety issues (dependent on engaged employees); and

-Without sufficient volume of safety reports to push through the SA risk management processes, the system will not be reviewed as quickly or as effectively had a more proactive safety culture been practicing the SMS' risk management processes.
+Without a sufficient volume of safety reports to push through the SA risk management processes, the system will not be reviewed as quickly or as effectively had a more proactive safety culture been practicing the SMS risk management processes.